GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 Perhaps the best way to understand the concept of brand is to imagine me offering you a sports car and asking you to choose from 3 leading models each from a different manufacturer.
 The vehicles are labelled Model A, Model B, and Model C. The trouble is you have to choose your car on the basis of the anonymous manufacturers' vehicle specifications and performance criteria (no photographs of the car either).

-I expect you'd have trouble choosing--until I told you that Model A was a Corvette, Model B was an Alfa Romeo, and Model C was a Porsche.
-With that information alone, most of us would choose one of the cars immediately--who cares about the torque ratios, the widget factor, or the number of what-have-yous in the thingy.
+I expect you'd have trouble choosing—until I told you that Model A was a Corvette, Model B was an Alfa Romeo, and Model C was a Porsche.
+With that information alone, most of us would choose one of the cars immediately—who cares about the torque ratios, the widget factor, or the number of what-have-yous in the thingy.
 (Personally, I'd take the Alfa).

-Whatever it is that enables us to decide which car to buy as soon as we know the names of the manufacturers is the brand--the intangible thing that influences our buying decision so much more than the product specifications and performance criteria.
+Whatever it is that enables us to decide which car to buy as soon as we know the names of the manufacturers is the brand—the intangible thing that influences our buying decision so much more than the product specifications and performance criteria.

 The key point about building and maintaining a brand is alignment.
 This point was made by McKinsey & Company in the quote above: "... a company needs to ... align what it says about its brand in advertising and marketing with what it actually delivers."
 That's true, otherwise, all that advertising and marketing is undone when the customer's or client's expectation is not met by the reality of the product or service.
 So alignment and delivery are the key to a successful brand.